Do I Have To Pay a Minimum Portion?

 - If you are eligible for benefits, including the child tax benefit, there may be a delay in receiving it if you didn’t supply us with the tax info early enough for us to meet the filing deadline.

-If you filed a consumer proposal practically none of the bankruptcy tips apply to you.
+If you filed a consumer proposal in Toronto practically none of the bankruptcy tips apply to you.
 When you file a proposal, the trustee has no authority or responsibility towards your tax returns or refunds.
 You are responsible for your own tax returns as you usual.
 If you have an accountant or tax advisor, they can prepare it and you can file it.

 If a creditor sends you a collection letter after you have filed for bankruptcy or a consumer proposal it is probably of no effect.
 However, there are some things that you should do or consider just to be safe.